parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

   consider refactoring your code.

 Tip: A process crashed with reason 'shutdown'.
 This may happen when a supervisor is terminating its children.
-You can use --treat_as_normal shutdown if this is expected behavior.
+You can use '--treat_as_normal shutdown' if this is expected behavior.

 Error: The first interleaving of your test had errors.
 Check the output